 I’ve painted and recovered a set of 4 cane back dining chairs …

-And I whitewashed the cedar table that Mr. Q built for us …
+I added player piano music wallpaper on either side of the window, and I whitewashed the cedar table that Mr. Q built for us …

 I’ve replaced the bad IKEA hanging lights with something a little more ‘me’ …